raganwald/raganwald.github.com/_posts/2026-02-15-nuralagus-rex.md

 ### cycles in linked lists

-It is possible create a graph of nodes in a way that does not match the definition of a well-formed linked list.
+It is possible to create a graph of nodes that does not match the definition of a well-formed linked list.
 For example, a chain of one or more nodes that links back to its head forms a cycle:

 <div class="mermaid">
   graph LR